-- 2. Make sure that there is enough space for the manipulator to move freely. - 3.
-Make sure that there is no obstacle in the robotic arm's working space. - 4.
-The Control Box must be placed outside the working range of the robotic arm to ensure the emergency stop button can be pressed once an emergency occurs.
+- 3. Make sure that there is no obstacle in the robotic arm's working space. - 4.
+The Control Box must be placed outside the working range of the robotic arm to ensure the emergency stop button can be pressed once an emergency occurs. - 5.
+If the robotic arm is in operation and needs an emergency stop, make sure the restart/reset motions will not collide with any obstacle.

-- 5. If the robotic arm is in operation and needs an emergency stop, make sure the restart/reset motions will not collide with any obstacle. - 6.
-Do not modify the robotic arm (or Control Box).
+- 6. Do not modify the robotic arm (or Control Box).
 Any modification may lead to unpredictable danger to the integrators.
 The authorized restructuring needs to be in accordance with the latest version of all relevant service manuals.
-If the robotic arm is modified or altered in any way, UFACTORY (Shenzhen) Technology Co., Ltd. disclaims all liability. - 7.
-Users need to check the collision protection and water-proof measures before any transportation.
+If the robotic arm is modified or altered in any way, UFACTORY (Shenzhen) Technology Co., Ltd. disclaims all liability. - Users need to check the collision protection and water-proof measures before any transportation.